YOGESHnick/To_Do_List_V1/README.md

 # todolistv1
-This is a simple todo list , focussed on enhacning your productivity
+This is a simple todo list, focussed on enhancing your productivity
 # Features:
-+easy to use
++ easy to use
-+robust
++ robust
-+productivity-focussed UI/UX design
++ productivity-focussed UI/UX design